mazidulfarabi/mazidulfarabi/README.md

 ---

 ### Fun Fact
-> I write clean, scalable code and enjoy debugging as much as building 🚀
+> I write clean, scalable code and enjoy debugging as much as building.
 > When I'm not coding, I'm probably mentoring, reading tech blogs, or brainstorming startup ideas.